Clement Leslie Smith: Details on Victoria Cross

 Smith was 25 years old, serving in the 2nd Battalion, Duke of Cornwall's Light Infantry, attached to the 5th Somaliland Light Infantry during the Fourth Somaliland Expedition when the following deed took place for which he was awarded the VC.

 On 10 January 1904 at the commencement of the fight at Jidballi, British Somaliland, Lieutenant Smith and a medical officer tried to rescue a hospital assistant who was wounded.
 The rapidity of the enemy's fire, however, made this impossible and the hospital assistant was killed.
 Lieutenant Smith then did all that was possible to bring out the medical officer, helping him to mount a horse and, when this was shot, a mule.
 This animal also was shot and the medical officer was killed, but the lieutenant stayed with him to the end, trying to keep off the enemy with his revolver.

 Later career

-Smith later advanced to the rank of brigadier general.
+Smith, promoted on 26 October 1911 to captain, and to major on 8 January 1916 later advanced to the rank of brigadier general.
 During the First World War he commanded the Imperial Camel Corps Brigade based in Egypt.

+On 10 September 1921 he transferred as a substantive lieutenant colonel to the Duke of Wellington's Regiment.